 19) Sail along the Mae Kok River

 Thailand is known for its famous longtail boats, so what better way to get from A to B?

-The 130km long Mae Kok River runs all the way from Chiang Mai through Chiang Rai and up to Tha Thorn.
+The 130km long Mae Kok River runs all the way from Chiang Mai through Chiang Rai and up to Tha Thorn in Northern Thailand.

-You can catch a long tail boat from Chiang Rai pier.
+You can catch a long tail boat from the Chiang Rai pier.

 Prices will vary depending on how far along the river you’d like to be taken, and what you’d like to see.